csci338/fall2023/pages/syllabus.md

 * No food, no drinks, and no water inside the classroom.
 If you need to eat or drink, please step outside the classroom (away from the computers) to do so.
 * Be respectful of others during classroom discussions and presentations.
 * We may have the occasional remote class session.

-### COVID Policies
-* **Masking.** Currently, there is no masking mandate at UNCA with the exception of healthcare settings and University shuttles.
-Please respect individuals’ personal decisions to either wear or not wear a mask in any given circumstance.
-    * ***Note:*** I may require masks in my office.
-I may also request that students voluntarily continue wearing masks in class, with the understanding that masking cannot be required.
-* **Social distancing.** There is no official policy regarding social distancing in the classroom.
-Please be sensitive to the fact that everyone’s comfort level will vary.
-Whenever possible, please keep several feet between yourself and a classmate.
-If a classmate requests more space, please do so kindly and without judgment or question.
-* **Illness policy.** Please stay home if you are ill, and email me -- I will let you know how you can catch up / participate remotely.

 ### Academic Honesty
 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
 Here are some guidelines to help you understand what is and is not appropriate"